February is National Cherry Month and in celebration we’d like to share some information about growing cherries in our beautiful Willamette Valley.

 - Plant trees in full sun (6 hours or more) and provide good air circulation; plant away from buildings and 15-20 feet from other trees.

-- Cherry trees need to cross-pollinate and require bees to do the work.
+- Cherry trees produce fruit better when cross-pollinated which requires bees to do the work.
 Mason bees are the primary pollinator and their efforts directly effect fruit production – even if the cultivar is self-pollinating, planting two different cultivars will lead to greater yields.

 - Adaptable to most soil types, though well-draining soil is a must!